Yandex Cloud

 gRPC API

-To update the DBMS settings for the cluster:
+To change the DBMS settings for a cluster:

 1. In the management console, select the folder with the cluster you need.